 Why Modern Management?

 What are the problems with traditional management?
-Why are most of the organizations trying to get into modern management?
-It’s all about moving fast and adopt agile scrum method.
+Why are most organizations trying to get into modern management?
+It’s all about moving fast and adopting the agile scrum method.

-I did more detailed analysis of IT industry in the post called Future of SCCM ConfigMgr Intune Admin Jobs.
+I did a more detailed analysis of the IT industry in the Future of SCCM ConfigMgr Intune Admin Jobs post.
 I hope Airbnb and Uber stories will give you more thought points about modern management.

-Traditional IT is designed to manage single business owned device which is always connected to corporate network.
-Devices and users landscape has changed over the years.
+Traditional IT is designed to manage a single business-owned device that is always connected to the corporate network.
+The devices and users landscape have changed over the years.
 To handle these changes in the modern world, IT needs to change.

-Modern IT management should be agile and able to handle multiple flavours of devices for users.
-And it should be able to manage cloud managed SaaS applications.
+Modern IT management should be agile and handle multiple flavors of devices for users.
+And it should be able to manage cloud-managed SaaS applications.
 Automation, Pro-Activeness, and Self service are the other 3 trigger points for modern IT.

-Co-management is the transition method proposed by Microsoft to move towards modern management.
-In my opinion, this transition method will help organizations who are having tons of on-prem infrastructure.
+Co-management is the transition method proposed by Microsoft to move to cloud management.
+In my opinion, this transition method will help organizations with tons of on-prem infrastructure.

 Entry Points to Co-Management?

-Assume that your organization is already an SCCM shop and SCCM manages all the devices.
-In this scenario, we can offload some of your SCCM workloads to Intune.
+Assume that your organization is already an SCCM shop, and SCCM manages all the devices.
+We can offload some of your SCCM workloads to Intune in this scenario.

 Assume that you have Intune setup and your organization doesn’t have any on-prem infrastructure.
 The devices are already managed through Intune.
-As of today, we have some gaps with Intune management like Win 32 application deployment.
+Today, we have some gaps with Intune management like Win 32 application deployment.

-If your organization wants to deploy Win 32 application with some complicated command line to an Intune managed device then, we need to have some help from SCCM.
-This is where second entry point of Co-management comes into the picture.
+If your organization wants to deploy a Win 32 application with some complicated command line to an Intune managed device, we need some help from SCCM.
+This is where the second entry point of Co-management comes into the picture.

 Co-Management SCCM Pre requisites?

-When you want to use both the entry points to co-management then, there are two prerequisites from SCCM side.
+When you want to use both the entry points to co-management, there are two prerequisites from the SCCM side.
 Those requirements are CMG (Cloud Management Gateway) and Cloud DP (CDP).
-CDP and CMG are Platform as a Service (PaaS) solution in Azure.
-CMG and CDP have its prerequisites which I’m not going to cover on this blog.
+CDP and CMG are Platform as a Service (PaaS) solutions in Azure.
+CMG and CDP have their prerequisites which I’m not going to cover in this blog.

-Example:- A client from internet contacts SCCM to get policies.
+Example:- A client from the internet contacts SCCM to get policies.
 The request will reach CMG.
 And the CMG will forward this request from a client to on-prem SCCM components.
-The on prem SCCM component will validate the request and provide policies via CMG.
+The on-prem SCCM component will validate the request and provide policies via CMG.

 Sample High-Level Architecture of Co-Management with SCCM & Intune